angristan/awesome-stars/README.md

 ## Kotlin

+- [dotenv-kotlin](https://github.com/cdimascio/dotenv-kotlin) - 🗝️ Dotenv is a module that loads environment variables from a .env file
 - [SubKt](https://github.com/Myaamori/SubKt) - SubKt is a highly configurable toolkit for fansubbing automation written in Kotlin for Gradle.
 Documentation can be found at https://github.com/Myaamori/SubKt/blob/master/docs/subkt/index.md
 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) - Library support for Kotlin coroutines
 - [Kotlin-Coroutine-Examples](https://github.com/mitchtabian/Kotlin-Coroutine-Examples) - Examples for using Coroutines